FW: [wto-info] Mandelson: Over the Top in DC Speech

 PULL THE LADDDER UP AND DENY OTHERS THE SAME OPPORTUNITIES."

-A. SERVICES: "There are some effective campaigns in the
+A. SERVICES: "There are some effective campaigns in the US and EU for

 service sector liberalization.
 I only ask that you speak wioth a louder